 What is gender discrimination?

-There are many instances of gender discrimination in the workplace.
-These can relate to hiring, terminating, job tasks, responsibilities, benefits, training, promotions and more.
-It is unacceptable for an employer to make an employment decision based on a person’s gender.
-The California labor law prohibits discrimination based on one’s gender in all cases of employment.
+The basic truth is that it is fundamentally unacceptable for employers to make any employment decision based on a person’s gender.
+Federal and state labor laws prohibit discrimination based on one’s gender in all cases of employment.

-Gender discrimination in the workplace may occur due to several reasons.
-When this form of harassment at work occurs, the workplace can become a tense and hostile environment.
-Gender discrimination is a serious offence and should have no place in any business.
-These occurrences can be both simple and complex.
-Below is a list of some of the many forms of gender discrimination in the workplace.
+When sex discrimination occurs in the workplace, it creates a tense and hostile environment for victims and their coworkers.
+This is a serious offense which should have no place in any business.
+Below is a list of some of the many forms of gender discrimination in the workplace: